Separate names with a comma.

 Examples of “misleading” subject lines suggested by OptInMonster.com include:

-So, while what you decide to run as your promotions are entirely up to you, how you go about promoting them via email is a fine art.
+So, while the promotions you decide to run are entirely up to you, how you go about promoting them via email is a fine art.
 Follow the above tips and you’ll find your open rate bouncing back up again.